 Beginning in September 2021, Norwalk Public Schools will implement an in-person learning model.
 Student learning will be supported with:

 ● Identification of students needs for grade level skills and acceleration of instruction, with additional tutoring support as needed

 ● Collaborative grade and department work to align instruction in support of student learning needs

-This document was created based on the original Reopening Guidance written in July 2020, and submitted to the CT State Department of Education, as required.
+This plan was created based on the original Reopening Guidance written in July 2020, and submitted to the CT State Department of Education, as required.
 It outlines, in detail, our safe return to school, in compliance with all necessary health and safety mitigation strategies.
 This plan was updated in June of 2021 to reflect the Interim Guidance for Summer School and Enrichment Opportunities, published 5/21/2021.
 It will continue to be reviewed every time new guidance is released from the CDC and State.